-Products to as a family have their branches and are classified under different sections on the basis of their features.
-Different types of product category are:
+There are different types of products and they too act as a family tree and have their branches and are classified under different sections on the basis of their features.
+Different types of products category are:

 The differentiated product – The differentiated product enjoys a distinction from other similar products/brands in the market.
 The differential claimed may be ‘real’, with a real distinction on ingredient, quality, utility, or service, or it may be ‘psychological’ brought about through subtle sales appeals.

 The customised product - Customer specific requirements are taken into account while developing the product.
 Commonly practised in the industrial product marketing, where the manufacturer and the user are in direct contact and the product gets customised to the requirements of the customer.